Clumsynite/react-memory-card/README.md

 ### Rules

 - Each new card click will give you one point.
 - One card can only be clicked once.
-Else, score will reset.
+Else, the score will reset.

 *Simple*, isn't it?

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Screenshots